Guatemala Accompaniment Project – GAP Internacionalista

 The application process to become an accompanier is the beginning of many steps of training that continue through a volunteer’s entire time with NISGUA.
 It’s also a process of mutual discernment of compatibility between NISGUA and the applicant.
 We strongly encourage applicants to ask lots of questions of NISGUA staff and reach out for advice from trusted comrades while they discern if being an accompanier with NISGUA is a good fit for them

-If you would like to apply, please fill out the application form (found to the right), upload a one page resume highlighting relevant experience, and ask two contacts to share their email or phone number with us in order to have a reference call (In the reference form found to the right you can see what kind of questions we will ask).
+If you would like to apply, please fill out the application form (found to the right), upload a one page resume highlighting relevant experience, and ask at least one contact contacts to share their email or phone number with us in order to have a reference call (In the reference form found to the right you can see what kind of questions we will ask).

 Requirements include:

-- A U.S. passport and a strong connection to a U.S. community.
+• A U.S. passport and/or a strong connection to a U.S. community.

 Benefits include:

-- A small monthly stipend to cover health insurance and most in-country travel expense (individual fundraising also required).
+• A $530 monthly stipends to cover health insurance and most in-country travel expense (individual fundraising also required).

 If you have additional program questions, please email gap[at]nisgua.org.